Echoic Memory And How It Works

 Some sounds, like in the case of musical echoic memory training, are remembered or encoded into the short-term or long-term memory as a perfect replica.
 This is what allows you to recognize a note, a song on the radio, a particular person's voice, or other sounds you may encounter on a regular basis.
 However, sometimes the visual information received from someone speaking is retained in long-term memory without the actual sounds being associated with it.
 Real life examples include attending a seminar, where you may remember what you learned later without hearing the speech again.

-Duration of echoic memories
+Duration of echoic memory

-Echoic memory, with its echoic memory capacity, is an ultra-short-term sensory memory that lasts for a very brief time but still longer than iconic memory.
+Echoic memory, with its echoic memory capacity, is an ultra-short-term sensory memory that lasts for a very brief time but is still longer than iconic memory.
 It stores many echoic memories and has been found to last between two and four seconds, depending on the type of study.
 Results have varied depending on how the echoic memory was tested.

 One study tested echoic memory by playing a sound bite of white noise to subjects.
 (Because white noise is steady and difficult to describe or mimic, it is an ideal sound to use for such a study.)
 Researchers found that when the white noise clip was longer and repeated at intervals, the subjects could not identify when the white noise sound clip was ending or starting.
 However, when they decreased the clip to two seconds and repeated it at intervals, the subjects were able to clearly distinguish when the clip stopped and started over again.